Fonts for Scholars

 Unicode keyboard input: Latin, Greek, and Hebrew

 If you want to use Unicode fonts and are looking for a convenient way to enter the characters, look on this page that describes my keyboards.
-See also the links below under Greek and Hebrew for more options.
+See also Document Preparation for detailed discussion of many different ways to enter uncommon characters into your documents.

 Displaying macrons on web pages